LindySez | Recipes

 • Take the pot, drain and run cold water over the potatoes; let the potatoes sit in cool water until cool enough to handle.
 When cool enough to handle (you do want them still warm) peel them; cut into quarters and then slice about ¼ inch thick.
 Place in a large bowl.

-• Sprinkle them with salt and freshly ground pepper, then pour some apple cider vinegar onto the still-warm potatoes and stir.
-You want a good vinegeriness to them; add the celery, onions, black olives and pickles, stir; then add mayonnaise to taste (I don't use but maybe ¾ cup of mayo so the salad does not become a mayonnaise salad, but the vinegar and potatoes and other ingredients shine through).
+• Sprinkle the potatoes with salt and freshly ground pepper, then pour some apple cider vinegar onto the still-warm potatoes and stir.
+You want a good vinegeriness to them; add the celery, onions, black olives and pickles, stir; then add mayonnaise to taste (I don't use but maybe ½ cup of mayo so the salad does not become a mayonnaise salad, but the vinegar and potatoes and other ingredients shine through) along with the mustard.
+Mix well.

 • Cover and refrigerate for a couple of hours at least, best over night.